Fort Santo Domingo: Modern era

 The consulate closed during World War II and reopened after the end of the war.
-The premises remained as the British consulate in Taiwan until 1972, when the United Kingdom recognized the People's Republic of China.
-It then served as the Australian embassy in Taiwan for a few months, until that nation also recognized the PRC.
+The premises remained as the British consulate in Taiwan until 1972, when the United Kingdom and the People's Republic of China upgraded their diplomatic relations to the ambassadorial level.
+It was then entrusted to the Australian Embassy in Taiwan for temporary administration for several months, until Australia recognized the PRC, after which it was entrusted to the United States for administration.
 Aletheia University then attempted to acquire the fort, but no deal was reached by the time negotiations ended in 1978.
 The government of the Republic of China terminated the lease in 1980, taking ownership of the fort by 30 June.
 It was opened to tourists on 25 December 1984.

 The fort is classified as a grade one listed historical site and is now a museum with the interior recreated from photographs.
 In 2003, maintenance of the site was entrusted to the Taipei County Government from the Ministry of the Interior.
 It was reopened after refurbishment in 2005.

 Tourist information

-The fort and the former British consular residence, an elegant Victorian house fused with some Chinese elements, now function as a museum.
-The location provides a beautiful outlook on the Tamsui River and Guanyin Mountain.
+The fort and the former British consular residence, a Victorian house incorporating Chinese elements, now function as a museum.
+The location overlooks the Tamsui River and Guanyin Mountain.

 The fort is open to the public Tuesday – Sunday, 9am – 5pm.
 There is an NT$80 charge for admission, with some exceptions.